Dermatomyositis is swelling and redness of muscle and skin.

 Skin changes such as:

-Violet-colored, bumpy, or scaly skin rash (especially around the eyes, upper back, elbows, or knuckles)Itching, especially the scalpSensitivity to sunlightCalcium deposits
+Violet-colored, bumpy, or scaly skin rash, especially around the eyes, upper back, elbows, or knucklesItching, especially the scalpSensitivity to sunlightNail changesSkin nodules

 problems such as:

-Weakness especially in hips, thighs, arms or neckAching pain in legs, shoulder, arm, or neckTender musclesDifficulty swallowing and speakingAching and color changes (red, white, and blue) in fingers, especially in cold temperaturesJoint painShortness of breath
+Weakness especially in hips, thighs, arms or neckAching pain in legs, shoulder, arm, or neckTender musclesDifficulty swallowing and speakingAching and color changes in fingers, especially in cold temperaturesJoint painShortness of breath

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist for further evaluation.

 Copyright © Nucleus Medical Media, Inc.